 Click on the Manual allocation tab to manually allocate who reviews who.

-You can also select who the participant reviews by selecting from the Add reviewee dropdown menu.
+You can also select the participants' reviewees by using the Add reviewee dropdown menu.

-If you select the Random allocation tab then you can select the number of reviews.
-It is likely that ‘1 per reviewer’ will be the most appropriate.
+If you select the Random allocation tab you can select the number of reviews that each submission will receive.
+‘1 per reviewer’ is the most commonly used option.

-If you select Scheduled allocation then the peer marking allocation will be automatically done once the submission deadline has passed.
-This is the recommend option if you have enabled a deadline date/time for submissions.
+Scheduled allocation delays the allocation process until the submission deadline has passed.
+This is the recommended if you have enabled a deadline date/time for submissions.

-Check the Enable scheduled allocation tick box to set up this option.
+Check the Enable scheduled allocation checkbox to activate this option.

-Remove current allocations and Participants can assess without having submitted anything options are the same as for Random allocation.
+- Remove current allocations and Participants can assess without having submitted anything: These are the same as for Random allocation.

-If you checked the box for Switch to the next phase after the submissions deadline in the Workshop settings then when the deadline passes it should move to the Assessment phase.
-If you are ready to move to the next phase then press the light bulb on Assessment phase or the link provided.
+N.B.
+If you checked the box for Switch to the next phase after the submissions deadline in the Workshop settings the switch to Assessment phase will occur automatically after the submission deadline, as requested.

-Recommendation: It is highly recommended that you contact your students to inform them that they are now able to undertake the peer review exercise and inform how long they have got to do it.
+Recommendation: It is highly recommended that you contact your students to inform them when the peer review exercise becomes available and to remind them how long they have to complete the task.

 In the Assessment phase you will see below the list of students that submitted and who has provided peer assessment.
 If you want to read what feedback a student has received click on the blue score within the Grades received column.
 If you want to see what feedback the student gave click on the blue score within the Grades given column.